Why Are There Fruit Flies in My Kitchen Sink Drain?

 - Apple cider vinegar—Same as above but you’ll use apple cider vinegar.

-To avoid encouraging fruit flies:
+To prevent encouraging fruit flies:

 - Refrigerate whatever you can.